Anthropic Shipped the Runtime. Who Ships the Governance?

 What Does “Least Agency” Mean for Managed Agents Tool Scoping?

-Managed Agents gives you narrower tools than raw API access, and that narrowness is a compliance asset --- if you use it deliberately.
+Managed Agents gives you narrower tools than raw API access, and that narrowness is a compliance asset---if you use it deliberately.

 The supported tools are Bash (shell commands in the container), file operations (read, write, edit, glob, grep), web search and fetch, and MCP servers for external tool providers.1 Each tool can be scoped at configuration.
-Every tool you enable expands the agent’s operational surface --- and with it, the deployer’s liability surface.
+Every tool you enable expands the agent’s operational surface---and with it, the deployer’s liability surface.

-The OWASP Top 10 for Agentic Applications “least agency” principle provides the controlling standard of care: grant only the minimum permissions necessary for the specific task.11 California AB 316, effective January 1, 2026, codifies the other side of this equation: it prohibits any defendant from asserting that “AI autonomously caused the harm” as a defense.17 Every action a Managed Agent takes through a tool the deployer enabled is an action the deployer authorized.
+The OWASP Top 10 for Large Language Model Applications “least agency” principle provides the controlling standard of care: grant only the minimum permissions necessary for the specific task.11 California AB 316, effective January 1, 2026, codifies the other side of this equation: it prohibits any defendant from asserting that “AI autonomously caused the harm” as a defense.17 Every action a Managed Agent takes through a tool the deployer enabled is an action the deployer authorized.

 Every tool you enable on a Managed Agent is a tool you will have to justify if the agent misuses it.
 Start from zero and add only what the use case requires.